See definitions in:

 3(38) Investment Fiduciaries is a solution for plan sponsors who want to minimize their retirement plan fiduciary investment exposure.
 We partner with financial advisors and plan consultants to build the investment offering available to their plan sponsor clients.
-Our firm will sign on as a 3(38) Investment Fiduciary to monitor, document, and execute fund changes.
-We will provide ongoing reporting on whether the funds are being placed on watch list or being removed that’s available in your online password protected plan portal.

 3(38) Investment Fiduciaries follows a pass/fail criteria, on a scale of 0 to 100 (with 100 being the best) for active managers.
 This investment due diligence methodology incorporates both quantitative and qualitative factors in evaluating fund managers and their investment strategies.

 Eighty percent of the fund’s score is quantitative which incorporates such factors as style, risk/return, and peer group rankings.
 The other 20% of the score is qualitative, taking into account things such as manager tenure and the fund’s expense ratio relative to the average fund expense ratio in that asset class category.